BabakShah/developerportal/pages/overview/metrics.md

 <strong>Valence</strong>: A measure of the positive or negative nature of the recorded person's experience.
 The range of values is from -100 to 100.

+#### How do we map facial expressions to emotions?

+The Emotion predictors use the observed facial expressions as input to calculate the likelihood of an emotion.
+[See more information](/emotion_mapping/)

 ***

 ## Facial Expressions